btnwtn/moovies/README.md

 $ yarn test
 ```

+## Building for Production

+Running `yarn build` will build a production ready deploy to the `build`
+folder.

 ## Todo

 All data is currently requested directly from the Movies DB API.
 To cut down on